davidbarone/parser/README.md

 ### Specifying a grammar in BFN style

-A grammar can also be specified in a format similar to BNFm for example:
+A grammar can also be specified in a format similar to BNF/EBNF for example:

 ```
 (* Lexer Rules *)